Onto-Med/gfo-light/docs/README.md

 This guide describes the structure and a possible use of this lightweight top-level ontology in domain-specific projects, also for users who are not familiar with the basics of formal ontologies.
 GFO-light is primarily concerned with categories of concrete individuals ([Continuant](#continuant), [Attributive](#attributive) and [Situation](#situation)), i.e., entities that have an immediate relation to time ([Time Entity](#time-entity)) or to space-time.

+> [!TIP]
-⚠ GFO-light extends GFO-core (i.e., adopts all GFO-core axioms), which contains the core GFO entities and serves as a common basis for both GFO variants (light and full).
+> GFO-light extends GFO-core (i.e., adopts all GFO-core axioms), which contains the core GFO entities and serves as a common basis for both GFO variants (light and full).
-For some use cases, it may be sufficient to use GFO-core alone as a kind of minimal top-level ontology.
+> For some use cases, it may be sufficient to use GFO-core alone as a kind of minimal top-level ontology.

+> [!IMPORTANT]
-⚠ When developing a domain-specific ontology using GFO-core or GFO-light, please create your classes as subclasses of *Continuant*, *Attributive*, *Situation* and *TimeEntity* (or their subclasses, the more specific the better).
+> When developing a domain-specific ontology using GFO-core or GFO-light, please create your classes as subclasses of *Continuant*, *Attributive*, *Situation* and *TimeEntity* (or their subclasses, **the more specific the better**).
-You can also create the desired object or data properties (if possible as subproperties of GFO-core or GFO-light properties).
+> You can also create the desired object or data properties (if possible as subproperties of GFO-core or GFO-light properties).

 ## Overview